Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ******************************************************

-### Dynamic stock pricing - Streams & Timeseries
+### Dynamic stock pricing - Streams & Time series

 Stock price data is highly volatile and requires a real-time data platform to handle this use case.
-To address this requirement, we will use leverage Streams & Timeseries to store the historical and the current stock prices.
+To address this requirement, we will use leverage Streams & Timeseries to store the historical and current stock prices.

-Following files (for ABCBANK & ABCMOTORS) are used to push the pricing data into Streams in Redis:
+The following files (for ABCBANK & ABCMOTORS) are used to push the pricing data into Streams in Redis:

     files/for_pricing_data/ABCBANK_intraday.csv
     files/for_pricing_data/ABCMOTORS_intraday.csv

-Sequence of steps:
+The sequence of steps:
 There are 2 parts here: Pricing data ingestion & Pricing data processing

 Component diagram:

 ![stock_pricing.png](files/images/stock_pricing.png)

-#### A. Pricing data - Ingestion
+#### A. Pricing Data - Ingestion

 1. Install the pre-requisites